TaISLab/dynamixel_ros/README.md

 <depend>dynamixel_sdk</depend>
 ```

-After these changes, you can use the functionalities implemented in dynamixel_ros_library in your projects.
+After these changes, you can use the functionalities implemented in dynamixel_ros in your projects.
 Be sure to consult the examples located in the src folder, as they include the correct order of function calls for initializing control tables, creating object instances, and more.

 ## Features

-The `dynamixel_ros_library` offers a robust and versatile set of features tailored for efficient and flexible control of Dynamixel motors within the ROS ecosystem.
+The `dynamixel_ros` offers a robust and versatile set of features tailored for efficient and flexible control of Dynamixel motors within the ROS ecosystem.
 Below are the key features:

 ### Comprehensive Model Support